Metamorphic dynamical quantum phase transition in double-quench processes at finite temperatures

 The previous example of the SSH model shows a broad range of parameters for observing the metamorphic DQPT after double quenches.
 Next, we study a double-quench process of the periodic Kitaev chain modeling 1D p-wave superconductors~\cite{Kitaev}.
 We remark that DQPTs in fermionic BCS superfluids going through single-quench processes have been studied in Ref.~\cite{Rylands21}.
 The Hamiltonian of the 1D Kitaev chain is given by

 where $L$ is the number of sites, $J$ is the hopping coefficient, $\mu$ is the chemical potential, and $M>0$ is the superconducting gap.
-We introduce the dimensionless parameters $m=\frac{\mu}{2M}$ and $c=\frac{J}{M}$.
-In the SSH model, it is actually the dimensionless parameter $\frac{J_1}{J_2}$ that determines the properties of the system.
-The comparison show that there is one more controllable parameter in the Kitaev chain, so we expect more complicated results to follow.
+We introduce the dimensionless parameters $m=\frac{\mu}{2M}$ and $c=\frac{J}{M}$ that control the model.
+A comparison with the SSH model shows that there is one more controllable parameter in the Kitaev chain, so we expect more complicated results to follow.
 We further introduce the Nambu spinor $\Psi_k=(a_k,a^\dagger_{-k})^T$ to write the Hamiltonian with periodic boundary condition in the form (\ref{Hk}) in momentum space with

 As before, we consider a double-quench process and introduce three Hamiltonians with the corresponding parameters respectively labelled by $m_i$ and $c_i$ ($i=0,1,2$).
 If all $c_i$s are set to $1.0$, the result has no physical difference from the previous SSH model.
 Here we consider the more general situation.
 The existence of a critical momentum $k_\text{c}$ for the metamorphic DQPT requires